sandialabs/VorLap/README.md

 pip install VorLap
 ```

+## Documentation
+Please visit our [documentation website](https://sandialabs.github.io/VorLap/) for additional information on the API.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.